foxriver76/ioBroker.denon/README.md

    *Number-value to read and set the sleep timer for the selected zone.
 The value will be updated in less than 10 seconds.*

-* zoneMain.isPlaying

-   *Read-only indicator, which is true if music is played on your AVR otherwise false.*

-   *NOT SUPPORTED FOR HEOS AVR'S*

 * zoneMain.iconURL

    *Contains a link where you can find the cover of the channel/song which is currently played.*